cindyylim/CafeWebsite/README.md

 ## Getting Started

 1. Clone the repository
-2. python main.py
+2. python install requirements.txt
+3. python main.py.
+The application will start on http://127.0.0.1:5000
-3. Use the toggle switches to filter cafés based on your preferences
+4. Use the toggle switches to filter cafés based on your preferences

 ## Usage